-Two creeks and a flood channel, which feeds into the Sacramento River, run through the heart of the City and are comprised of: Big Chico Creek, Little Chico Creek, and Lindo Channel (also known as Sandy Gulch, locally).
-The City is also traversed by Mud Creek, Sycamore Creek, Comanche Creek, Dead Horse Slough, and Butte Creek.
+Two creeks and a flood channel, which feeds into the Sacramento River, run through the heart of the city and are comprised of: Big Chico Creek, Little Chico Creek, and Lindo Channel (also known as Sandy Gulch, locally).
+The city is also traversed by Mud Creek, Sycamore Creek, Comanche Creek, Dead Horse Slough, and Butte Creek.

-As of January 1, 2020, the State Department of Finance estimated the City's population at approximately- 110,326
+As of January 1, 2022, the State Department of Finance estimated the City's population at approximately 102,892.

-The City of Chico Fire Department has a daily staff of floor personnel ranging from 17 to 18 people per day.
-Chico staffs three firefighters per engine that consist of one Captain, a Fire Apparatus Engineer and Firefighter.
+The City of Chico Fire Department has a daily staff of floor personnel of 17 firefighters per day, to include 16 on apparatus plus one Battalion Chief.

+Chico staffs five apparatus plus a command vehicle with three firefighters per engine that consist of one Captain, a Fire Apparatus Engineer and Firefighter.
 The ladder truck is staffed with four personnel: one Captain, a Fire Apparatus Engineer and two Firefighters.
+The command vehicle is staffed with a Battalion Chief.
 The airport fire station is not currently staffed.